go-inoue/CAMeLBERT/experiments/MSA.md

 done
 ```

-#### Resume pre-training from a certain checkpoint due to the error occurred at 291000 for MSA-eighth, 322000 for MSA-sixteenth
+#### Resume pre-training from a certain checkpoint due to the error occurred at 291000 for MSA-eighth, 322000 for MSA-sixteenth, 417000 for MSA-quarter
 - MSA-eighth
 ```bash
 # Resume pre-training from a specific checkpoint